cyb3erasad/weather_app/README.md

 ![OpenWeatherMap](https://img.shields.io/badge/API-OpenWeatherMap-orange?logo=cloudflare)

 A beautiful and minimal **desktop weather application** built with **Python** and **PyQt5**.
-It lets you check **real-time weather** for any city in the world with a clean interface and fun weather icons..
+It lets you check **real-time weather** for any city in the world with a clean interface and fun weather icons.

 ---